Saturday 22nd February 2020

 Overall the peaks we chose to climb/walk may seem a bit odd, mostly being little more than small individual hills but, having completed the Munro’s in Scotland in 1996, I’m now working my way through the Wainwright’s in the Lake District.
 Just 80 left to go of the 214 total.
 On this trip 11 of the 13 peaks I hadn’t been up before and they were relatively simple to do in rain, hail, snow and very windy winter conditions.
 Helvellyn was a bonus day just for photography as I’ve been up it several times before and probably more in the winter than at other times of year.

-All photos in this blog post were taken with my Motorola One mobile phone.
+Most photos in this blog post were taken with my Motorola One mobile phone.
+Where I used my Mamiya 7 film camera it’s included in the caption.

 I also carried my Mamiya 7 camera and Ilford 400 Delta 120 film on Wednesday 26th (3 rolls taken with 65mm lens only) and Thursday 27th February (1 roll taken with 43mm lens although 80mm lens also carried).
 I used a B+W Orange filter for all shots to darken whatever blue sky was present and add contrast to the skies.
 I carried my Gitzo Mountaineer series 0 tripod (with Manfrotto quick release head), total weight just over 1kg, on Thursday 27th.
 Unfortunately, I was only able to run off 1 roll of 10 exposures as the weather prevented me changing films.
 Perhaps I should have carried an emergency shelter as well so that I could have escaped from the weather long enough to do the change.